 TARS Media

-Carrier agreement insights, pricing structure, and negotiation strategy.
+Carrier agreement insights, pricing mechanics, and negotiation strategy for better parcel cost decisions.

 What This Intelligence Library Covers

-Carrier agreements influence shipping costs through more than visible discount tables.
+Carrier agreements influence shipping cost through more than visible discount tables.
 This library explores the structural mechanics that shape agreement performance, including shipment profile, minimum charges, accessorial pricing, dimensional exposure, annual rate increases, and renewal strategy.
-Across these insights, a consistent theme emerges: agreement structure — not headline discounts — determines real shipping cost performance.
+Across these insights, one theme stays consistent: agreement structure — not headline discounts — determines real shipping cost performance.
 Learn more about our carrier contract optimization approach.

 Read Featured InsightUnderstanding Carrier Agreements